Adult Development Psychology | Qualitative Methodology | Psychedelic Research

 Problem-Focused Qualitative Methods

-I have developed a range of published qualitative methods for psychology and the social sciences, that have been used in thousands of published research studies.
-The ethos the underpins all of them is problem-focused research, where methods are designed to solve a diverse range of different research problems and to flexibly combine together.
+I have developed a range of qualitative methods for psychology and the social sciences, that have been used in thousands of published research studies.
+The ethos the underpins all of them is a modular approach to problem-focused research; they can be combined as modules within flexible solutions to a diverse range of research problems.
+There is also a strong focus on an integrative, holistic ethos that allows for multiple research design options to be considered within singular coherent approaches.

 The integrative 4-point approach to sampling for qualitative interview studies